valeriansaliou/sonic/PROTOCOL.md

 # ⚡️ Sonic Channel

-**Sonic Channel is used to perform searches and ingest index data.
+**Sonic Channel is the protocol used to perform searches and ingest index data.
 You can also use it for Sonic administration operations.
-Sonic Channel listens on TCP port 1491.**
+Sonic listens on TCP port 1491 by default.**

 This document specifies the Sonic Channel protocol.
 Use it if you are looking to build your own Sonic Channel library, or if you are looking to debug Sonic using eg. `telnet` in command-line.

 To start a `telnet` session with your local Sonic instance, execute: `telnet ::1 1491`

-_Refer to sections below to interact with Sonic Channel._
+_Refer to sections below to interact with Sonic._

 ---